rackerlabs/support-how-to/content/cloud-backup/cloud-backup-faq.md

 Rackspace Cloud.
 Some exceptions are FreeBSD 9, Debian&reg; 5 and Windows&reg;
 2003.

-**Note**: If you have servers that are not in the Rackspace Cloud, if they are running operating systems that are supported by the Rackspace Cloud Backup agent, you can install our backup solution on them, using the "dedicated" flavor.
-See installer links below for more details.
+**Note**: If you have servers that are not in the Rackspace Cloud that are running operating systems that are supported by the Rackspace the following installer links for more details.

 Before you can use Cloud Backup, you must have the backup agent installed and running on your cloud server.
 Cloud servers with a Managed Operations service